 If you’d love to live in the heart of the Toon, we’ve got it covered.
 With a wide range of shops, restaurants, music venues and bars on your doorstep, we’re sure you’ll enjoy living in the friendliest region in the UK.

 Our city centre properties including everything from one bed apartments for your very own personal space to five bed penthouse flats that take in the spectacular views over Newcastle.

-Three of our prime locations within the city centre include: Rialto, Waterloo House and Oxford House
+Three of our prime locations within the city centre include: Rialto and Waterloo House.

 Rialto is a stylish new build development, located on Melbourne Street.